Jayplect/mars-webscraping/README.md

 - The distance from peak to peak is roughly 1425-750, or 675 days.
 A year on Mars appears to be about 675 days from the plot.
 Internet search confirms that a Mars year is equivalent to 687 earth days.

 ## References
-The Mars News website is operated by edX Boot Camps LLC for educational purposes only.
+<a href ="https://static.bc-edx.com/data/web/mars_news/index.html">The Mars News website</a> is operated by edX Boot Camps LLC for educational purposes only.
 Images are used according to the <a href ="https://www.jpl.nasa.gov/jpl-image-use-policy">JPL Image Use Policy</a>, courtesy NASA/JPL-Caltech.